Krzesimir Dębski: Krzesimir Dębski in the press

 Composer and violin player Krzesimir Debski in concert.

-As a film composer he is much sought after, and for most music lovers his name is associated with that area of activity.
-He has recently written music for screen versions of many masterpieces of Polish literature; he also composes for Hollywood.
+He is most well-known as a film composer, and has written music for screen versions of many works of Polish literature; he also composes for Hollywood.

-All the same, he has not abandoned classical music, the writing of which he still regards as his most important creative task.
+He still writes classical music, which he still regards as his most important creative task.
 "I have worked in nearly all the fields of the music world," he said in an interview for the "Studio" monthly in 1999; "rock men greet me as a rock musician, jazzmen - as a jazzman, still others - as a film composer.
 But I am personally convinced that classical music is my proper domain.
 I dedicate about 80 per cent of my time, or more in some periods, to the composition of contemporary classical music.
 Unfortunately, the world of contemporary music is so small that at times I cannot help having the impression that I could easily suffocate in it.
 And, for that matter, I do not seem to be fully accepted in that world. [...]
 ‘Oh, that's him,’ they say, ‘he's already been everywhere, done everything, does he really have to impose himself on us now?’
 But I don't complain - I have many performances.
 So far, I have refrained from releasing my music on record (though I could have done it at my own cost a long ago), but now I'd like to announce some releases with my compositions.
 The "Warsaw Autumn" has never presented my works, but I hope to be found worthy of this honour when I celebrate my 80th birthday... [...].
 My pieces are performed every month, also frequently abroad.
 I feel happy that my works are played at usual philharmonic concerts, not only at festivals."